Associate Head Coach

-Jason Williams enters his sixth season with the Baylor volleyball program.
-Williams was named full-time assistant coach in April of 2016, promoted from a volunteer assistant role in 2015.
+Jason Williams enters his seventh season with the Baylor volleyball program.
+Williams was promoted to associate head coach in March of 2020 after previously serving as an assistant coach for four seasons.
+He was elevated to full-time assistant in April of 2016 from a volunteer assistant role in 2015.

 Williams serves as the team's training coordinator, helping plan and run practices, design match preparation and strategy, as well as working with middles and defense.

 In 2020, Williams helped the Bears collect their fifth-straight season of at least 20 wins and reach the NCAA Regional Semifinals for the third time in program history.